hax0rs/FlappyArm/README.md

 The Robotic Arm is based off the
-[Robotic Arm with 7 Servos by jjshortcut.](http://www.thingiverse.com/thing:2433) The arm supports 6 Degrees of Freedome (DOF) through 7 motors allowing a maximum of 7 concurrent players.
+[Robotic Arm with 7 Servos by jjshortcut.](http://www.thingiverse.com/thing:2433) It supports 6 Degrees of Freedome (DOF) through 7 motors allowing a maximum of 7 concurrent players.
+Currently the control system has not been generalised as to allow any arm to be connected however it is a planned feature.
+If you would like to connect an identical arm ensure that the scripts in the 'RPI' folder are stored and ran on the Raspberry Pi that is the main controller of the arm.

 ## Installation